 ” … any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours”

-Clearly, mouthwashes are cosmetic products, according to this definition, and therefore the legislation governing the use of MI or MCI / MI in rinse-off / wash-off products applies.
+So, mouthwashes are cosmetic products, according to this definition, and therefore the legislation governing the use of MI or MCI / MI in rinse-off / wash-off products applies.

 None of this minimises my surprise at coming across methylisothiazolinone in Colgate Cavity Protection — a fluoride mouthwash commonly found on UK shelves.
 This product may well shield ‘teeth from cavity-causing acids’ but if you have MI allergy it will instead, I imagine, cause untold damage to your internal oral tissues that would leave you in acute pain.